MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/fin-graph/api/dynamics_create_paymentterms.md

 ---

 # Create paymentTerms
-Create a paymentTerms in Dynamics 365 for Financials.
+Create a payment terms object in Dynamics 365 for Financials.

 ## HTTP request
 ```